 Comparing FAFSA and the Pell Grant

 Although the Pell Grant vs. FAFSA serve different functions, they both have a role under the broader federal student aid program.
-A FAFSA provides students access to the Pell Grant, and Pell Grant eligibility is determined by the FAFSA.
+The FAFSA provides students access to the Pell Grant, and Pell Grant eligibility is determined by the FAFSA.

 Key Points